Genez-io/genezio-landing-page/deployment-platform/content/posts/effortless_scaling.md

 Understanding how to grow while maintaining this efficacy and effective service is critical.
 Scalability, extensibility, auto-scaling – there are so many approaches to ensuring you maintain this edge.

 Today, we’re going to look into some of these concepts.
-We’ll look at the benefits of each approach, and show you just how Genezio can help you grow bigger – better!
+We’ll look at the benefits of each approach, and show you just how DeployApps can help you grow bigger – better!

 ## Understanding Scalability